-It would really suck if you’re still getting your application done at 11:15pm when the deadline is at midnight and you only then discover that the school has a hard cut-off on their field that you’re trying to paste your essay into, and your essay is too long, and suddenly you need to pare back when you thought the essay was finished.
+It would really suck if you’re still getting your application done at 11:15pm when the deadline is at midnight and you only then discover that the school has a hard cut-off for the word limit on their field that you’re trying to paste your essay into, and your essay is too long, and suddenly you need to pare back when you thought the essay was finished.
 Investigate things like this early by going through the application in detail.

 And oh yeah: Know the school’s submit deadline time!
 Not all of them are midnight.
 Some are 5pm in their timezone; some are noon.
 They are very variable, as you may have already discovered with the apps you’ve gotten in to this point.
 There is no standard.
 What happens if you miss your deadline varies by school policy:

 - For some of them, an app submitted late gets moved to the next round (ouch!).

 - Other schools are more lenient and will still consider an app for the round if it comes in a bit past the submit time.

 Pro Tip: If you miss a submit time, please do your best to contain yourself before you reach out to the school.
 It doesn’t matter WHY you missed it.
 It doesn’t matter if you suddenly have tech issues.
 It doesn’t matter if the school’s server appears to be down.
 A panicking email from an applicant who is late is not a good look.

 If you find yourself at that stress-moment where the clock is ticking and you’re hitting some kind of error or problem: Do your best to compose yourself.
 Take some deep breaths, and get a grip.
 Freaking out is only going to make it worse.
 Slow yourself down to work through the problem.
 Do NOT send an email to the school in this state!

 You don’t want to sound like you’re blaming the school for the problem.
 Even if it turns out to be their fault, blaming them is not going to help you right now — especially since the blame lies with you for not trying to get your app submitted earlier, like yesterday, or last week.
 Ya know?